 This unique metal detector has four search coils, a color touch screen to identify and pinpoint the location of your find.

 Incorporating auto calibration, a USB rechargeable power pack, with four different screen modes, frequency, and pulse width adjustment which allows you to customize how you search.

 Once you have pinpointed the treasure a single hole centered above each coil enables you to use a wooden skewer to push into the earth so you can start to dig a small plug from the ground reducing damage to the environment.

 Each coil can pinpoint detect coins and rings at a depth of 7-10cm so is ideal for looking for lost coins and rings around parks and beaches.

-Please Vote - If you like this instructable please push the vote button in the top right-hand corner for the "Invention Challenge" and "Explore Science" competitions!!!
+A Big Thankyou - If you pushed vote button in the top right-hand corner for the "Invention Challenge" and "Explore Science" competitions!!!